 There are a few perks and drawbacks to buying a car online that you should consider before choosing which route to take.

 - Less pressure.
-Since you’re not speaking directly with a salesperson face-to-face, you won’t have to deal with any aggressive sales pitches to get you to buy the first car you see.
+Since you’re not speaking directly with a salesperson, you won’t have to deal with any aggressive sales pitches to get you to buy the first car you see.
 Instead, you can shop around for vehicles and compare prices and specs at your leisure without any pressure from anyone while doing so.

 - Convenient.
-You don’t have to leave your home to look around for a new car, which can help save you a lot of time and hassle.
+You don’t have to leave your home to shop for a new car, which can help save you a lot of time and hassle.
 Rather than physically taking yourself from dealership to dealership, you can do all that “legwork” from your computer and only make the trip to a car lot when you’ve zeroed in on a car you’re interested in.

 - Research and compare prices.
 Comparison shopping has never been easier thanks to the internet.
 And there are some websites that allow you to plug in the features and price range of the car you want, which will then populate a list of vehicles that match your criteria for easy comparisons.